A vegetarian/vegan since 1960 at age 14, I have always enjoyed cooking primarily with vegetables and creating

 Introduction and Ingredients

-I do enjoy eating enchiladas, and I like to keep a supply on hand for anytime I'm especially in the mood for my favorite flavors.
+I do enjoy eating enchiladas, and I like to keep a supply on hand for whenever I'm especially in the mood for my favorite flavors.
 Sometimes that means for breakfast!
 Putting together these tasty treats is fun, and it is quite easy to assemble them.
 They can be prepared in large batches that will last several weeks in the refrigerator and even longer in the freezer.

-Enchiladas can be stored any number of ways, for example, in a large container that holds eight to ten individual enchiladas or in plastic bags to save room in the freezer.
+Enchiladas can be stored in any number of ways, for example, in a large container that holds eight to ten individual enchiladas or in plastic bags to save room in the freezer.
 However, I like to use Pyrex 3-cup rectangular glass containers for storing the enchiladas.
 These containers are convenient for storing food both in the refrigerator and the freezer, but they also withstand the heat of baking or reheating food in the oven (or toaster oven).
 Thus, your dish can go from freezer to oven to table, conveniently saving time and dish liquid because only one container is performing the duty of three.

 I prepare a supply of enchilada sauce and store it in a quart jar; I keep some shredded cheese in a separate container.
 I usually eat only one or two enchiladas at one meal, so when I go to bake them, I take out from the freezer one of the containers holding one or two items, allow it to warm in room temperature for about 15 minutes.
 Then, I spoon on some enchilada sauce, sprinkle cheese on top, and place the container in my toaster oven.
 I bake the enchiladas at 400° for 10–12 minutes, and voilà!—my favorite dish is ready to devour!